Check out our affordable prices!

 Chapter 7 Bankruptcy relieves you from most debts.
+(See some common exceptions on the FAQ page.)
 You can normally keep certain debts, such as home mortgages, vehicle payments, and property loans as long as you continue to make your payments on time.

 When filing Chapter 7 Bankruptcy, you can keep your house, vehicles and other property.
 Most people do not have more equity in these items then what is allowed by law.
 If you do happen to fall into this rare category, you can file a Chapter 13 bankruptcy and still keep your property.